rakshapanchalsa/solutionanalysts-nodejs-raksha/README.md

 # solutionanalysts-nodejs-raksha API

-This project based on post articles and comment on that articles
+This project based on post an articles and comment on an articles , comment on comment an articles

 ## Requirements

 For development, you will only need Node.js and a node global package, NPM, installed in your environement.

 ### Node

 - #### Node installation on Windows

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu